 - A business is considered insolvent if its liabilities exceed its assets

-Occasionally, one or both of these conditions may be short-term, and you may have a clear plan for moving the business forward.
+Occasionally, one or both conditions may be short-term, and you may have a clear plan for moving the business forward.
 Few entrepreneurs or experts would suggest that any business that has a shortfall one month should close its doors.
 Giving up too easily can be as costly as holding on for too long.